NCERT textbook controversies: Between 2017 to 2021

-Before the commencement of the 2019–20 academic year, NCERT's decided to cut significant chapters from its Class IX history textbook: on clothing and caste conflicts; the history of cricket; and the impact of colonial capitalism on peasants and farmers.
-Similarly from the Class X History textbook, chapters on 'The Nationalist Movement in Indo-China', 'Work, Life and Leisure - Cities in the Contemporary World', and ‘Novels, Society and History’ had been deleted.
-NCERT's director Hrushikesh Senapaty highlighted that students must have time to engage outdoor.
-The syllabus of Social Sciences, which covers History, Geography, Political Science, and Economics, had 24 chapters in Class IX as compared to 15 each in Science and Mathematics.
-Similarly, Class X Social Sciences had 28 chapters as compared to 16 each in Science and Mathematics.
-This exercise brought down the total number of chapters in Social Sciences in Class IX and X to 20 and 25 respectively.
+In 2019, the NCERT performed the "rationalisation" exercise, where they cut significant chapters from their Class 9 and 10 History textbooks.
+From the Class 9 History textbook, chapters including 'Clothing: A Social History', 'History and Sport: The Story of Cricket', and 'Peasants and Farmers' were cut.
+Similarly, from the Class 10 History textbook, chapters on 'The Nationalist Movement in Indo-China', 'Work, Life and Leisure – Cities in the Contemporary World', and 'Novels, Society and History' were deleted.
+NCERT's director, Hrushikesh Senapaty, highlighted that students must have time to engage outdoors.
+The syllabus of Social Sciences, which covers History, Geography, Political Science, and Economics, had 24 chapters in Class 9 as compared to 15 each in Science and Mathematics.
+Similarly, Class 10 Social Sciences had 28 chapters as compared to 16 each in Science and Mathematics.
+This exercise brought down the total number of chapters in Social Sciences in Classes 9 and 10 to 20 and 25, respectively.